pyaillet/nvim/README.md

 # nvim

-Neovim setup available and packaged as a container image
+Neovim setup available and packaged as a container image or as dotfiles